The-Duat/Nile/pages/miz.md

 ## miz service

-**mizOS was originally built for the runit init system.
-Commands with an ¥ next to the name are SystemD compatible.**
+**mizOS was originally built for the runit init system.**
+**Commands with an ¥ next to the name are SystemD compatible.**
+**Commands with a £ next to the name are openRC compatible.**

 `miz service link <service>` - Add a service.
 Lets it start up at boot.

 `miz service unlink <service>` - Removes the `miz service link` effect.
 Removes the service.

-¥ `miz service disable <service>` - Prevents a service from starting at boot.
+¥ £ `miz service disable <service>` - Prevents a service from starting at boot.

-¥ `miz service enable <service>` - Negates the `miz service disable` effect.
+¥ £ `miz service enable <service>` - Negates the `miz service disable` effect.

-¥ `miz service start <service>` - Starts a service.
+¥ £ `miz service start <service>` - Starts a service.

-¥ `miz service stop <service>` - Stops a service.
+¥ £ `miz service stop <service>` - Stops a service.

-¥ `miz service restart <service>` - Restarts a service.
+¥ £ `miz service restart <service>` - Restarts a service.

-¥ `miz service list installed` - List the services installed.
+¥ £ `miz service list installed` - List the services installed.

-¥ `miz service list linked` - List the services that have been added via `miz service link`.
+¥ £ `miz service list linked` - List the services that have been added via `miz service link`.
 For SystemD, this lists all enabled services.

 ## miz gfx
 `miz gfx run d <command>` - Runs the given command on the Dedicated GPU.